tlively/learn-gfx-hal/book/src/08_camera.md

 grabbed the mouse right now.
 As you can see, we're accepting the full `WinitState` now since we have to use the window to grab and un-grab the mouse.

+When you "grab" the mouse it locks the mouse inside the window so that the user's cursor doesn't go back outside the window while they move it around.
+However, as a side effect of this we have to stop reading the `CursorMoved` events, and start reading a new type of event called a `DeviceEvent`.
+We'll get to that in just a second.

 First of all, we have to manually split the borrow on the two fields here, because rust is stupid sometimes and over borrows.